Joshhong30s/01-Portfolio/blogposts/reacttable.md

 &nbsp;
 &nbsp;

-This is it.
-Generally I think it's fine if you don't get 100% understanding of all of this because it takes time to collect thoughts.
-You might think it's complicated to make a table by using React Table.
-Yes, it is too complicated for a simple table in this case, however as real-world table won't be as simple like this case, we will need React Table to provide us full manipulation and systematical ways to make complicated table.
+This is it for a basic table.
+I don't think React table is an easy tool honestly - so many functions and syntaxes making me so confused at first time, however that's why it's powerful for data manipulation and table customization.

+It takes time to collect thoughts to understand it, however, I founded it's easier to follow as I tried to make more table like sorting, formatting, filtering, pagination because its powerful enough.

 Hope this article will help, I will make more articles for React Table in the near future.